Slaytah/Ants/README.md

 Why Ants?
 This was a programming test where the scenario given was:

 A honeycomb of hexagonal cells.
 Some filled with inedible wax and one with honey.
-An ant, tring to git his ant ass to the cell with honey in it.
+An ant, trying to git his ant ass to the cell with honey in it.
 The ant can only eat through a fixed number of cells before it gets tired, or gives up, or dies or something.
 Find the shortest path from the start position (given by the id of the cell) and the end